-Description: This is the second of the depth-level research explorations courses.
-The goal of this course is to continuous the realization efforts from course work of CISC 727.
+CISC 733 - Research Explorations in Computational Sciences II the realization efforts from course work of CISC 727.
 A published research paper on a computational solution in deep learning for the real-world problem selected in the prerequisite course is the expected outcome for this course.
 The paper is to be presented later after augmented with other research work in a research symposium.
 This paper should be a step toward choosing the research topic for the doctoral dissertation for the degree.